abilandz/PH8124/Lecture_5/Lecture_5.md

   ;;
 esac
 ```
-For more elaborate cases on how to parse command-line arguments in such context, see **Bash** built-in command **getopts** (which is particularly suitable to handle short, single-character options, like -h).

 Multiple options can be grouped with ```|``` (OR) under the same statement, schematically:
 ```bash
 case someValue in